MatanelGordon/matanel-react-component-boilerplate/README.md

 ## Preprocessors Integration
 In order to add more rules - Modify `webpack.config.js` file, from there, it will sync all rules with storybook and allow you to enjoy it both in dev and production.

-> Also, there might be cases where you need to
+> Also, there might be cases where you need to change other configurations such as eslint, postcss and stylelint

 ### Switching to sass